hraberg/Shen.java/README.md

 This port is loosely based on [`shen.clj`](https://github.com/hraberg/shen.clj), but has no dependency on Clojure.
 Started as an [interpreter](https://github.com/hraberg/Shen.java/blob/2359095c59435597e5761c72dbe9f0246fad0864/src/shen/Shen.java) using [MethodHandles](http://docs.oracle.com/javase/7/docs/api/java/lang/invoke/MethodHandle.html) as a primitive.
 It's about 2x faster than `shen.clj`.

 This is pretty experimental, and this entire project acts as a playground for various JDK 8 and JVM language stuff.
-There's an IntelliJ project, which requires [IDEA 12](http://www.jetbrains.com/idea/download/index.html) and [JDK 8 with Lambda support](https://jdk8.java.net/download.html) (b106, the Developer Preview of JDK8 now has lambda support).
+There's an IntelliJ project, which requires [IDEA 12](http://www.jetbrains.com/idea/download/index.html) and [JDK 8 with Lambda support](https://jdk8.java.net/download.html) (b106, the [JDK8 Developer Preview](http://mreinhold.org/blog/jdk8-preview) now has lambda support).
 It's based on this [Maven project](https://github.com/hraberg/Shen.java/blob/master/pom.xml).

 ### To run the REPL: